kevinrue/hancock/CONTRIBUTING.md

 1. Apply signatures to assign cell identities to new data sets
 2. Learn new signatures from data sets, in a format compatible with (1.)

+## Coding style

+This package follows the _Bioconductor_ coding style (https://bioconductor.org/developers/how-to/coding-style/).

+Use common _Bioconductor_ methods and classes, in particular `SummarizedExperiment` and `GeneSetCollection`.

 ## Unit tests and code coverage

 Code coverage should remain at 100%.